akmete14/MSc_project/README.md

 5. Stabilized Regression (SR)

 To reproduce the experiments, ensure you have access to the FLUXNET data.
 Then, clone this repository into your preffered code editor.

+## Structure of the git
+The following git implements the above listed methods.
+It assumes that data is uploaded into the main directory in a folder called "Data".
+The folder "preprocessing" applies the necessary preprocessing steps to be able to use the data.
+If you are interested in predicting other variables than just the GPP, you may change the preprocessing file so that it includes the variable you are interested in.
+For every method, there is corresponding folder in the main directoy.
+It contains the three different Set-Ups **In-Site**, **LOSO** and **LOGO**.
+Every setting contains the python file for the implementation of the code and a **shell** file for scheduling the jobs.

 ## Loading Data and preprocessing
 As a first step, upload the data and store it in the main directory in a folder called "Data".
 Then, put it into your list in .gitignore so that git won't track the data.